Cindy and Barrett with RV in Montrose

 A lot of research!

-We actually started out being interested in travel trailers, but after some conversations with people who build trailers used on movie sets, we landed on feeling more secure about the superior construction and the added travel stability provided by fifth wheels.
+We started out being interested in travel trailers, but after some conversations with people who build trailers used on movie sets, we felt more secure about the superior construction and the added travel stability provided by fifth wheels.

 Cindy and Barrett's full-time RV living Cougar rig in Monument Valley